flytbase/flytdocs/source/docs/FlytOS/GettingStarted/OdroidGuide.rst

 FlytOS needs telemetry data from autopilot(Pixhawk).
 Connect Pixhawk’s Telemetry port to ODROID-XU4.

 1. **[Recommended]** Connect Pixhawk's Telem2 port to ODROID UART0 port.
 We have used the ODROID XU4 Shifter Shield as a level converter and the pins mapped as GPA0.0(RX) and GPA0.1(TX) have been used as serial port UART0.
 2. Connect Pixhawk's micro-USB to the USB port of ODROID.
+[Not Recommended if using APM]
 3. Connect Pixhawk's Telem2 port to the USB port of ODROID using UART-USB converter.

 ..
 FlytConsole comes pre-packaged in FlytOS (a web-based drone configuration utility).
 To enable access to vehicle, WiFi-dongle must be installed onboard the ODROID-XU4.